anthonypearo/CSPB3308-Project-BeWell/Tests/UserAcceptanceTesting.md

 - Description
     - Test the Find Flight functionality when the flight data isn't found
 - Pre-conditions
-    - User provides a flight number that doesn't have data assciated with it (ex. )
+    - User provides a flight number that doesn't have data associated with it (ex. )
 - Test steps
     1. Navigate to Home Page
     2. Provide invalid flight number
-    3. Click Search Button (maginfying glass)
+    3. Click Search Button (magnifying glass)
 - Expected result
     - User should be taken to a results page that states no flights have been reported with that flight number, and a link to direct them to report info with that flight number.
 - Actual result